jessestuart/ark/docs/cli-reference/ark_restic_repo_init.md

-## ark restic server
+## ark restic repo init

-Run the ark restic server
+initialize a restic repository for a specified namespace

 ### Synopsis

-Run the ark restic server
+initialize a restic repository for a specified namespace

 ```
-ark restic server [flags]
+ark restic repo init NAMESPACE [flags]
 ```

 ### Options

 ```
-  -h, --help        help for server
+  -h, --help              help for init
-      --log-level   the level at which to log.
-Valid values are debug, info, warning, error, fatal, panic. (default info)
+      --key-data string   Encryption key for the restic repository.
+Optional; if unset, Ark will generate a random key for you.
+      --key-file string   Path to file containing the encryption key for the restic repository.
+Optional; if unset, Ark will generate a random key for you.
+      --key-size int      Size of the generated key for the restic repository (default 1024)
 ```

 ### Options inherited from parent commands